artefactual/archivematica-docs/admin-manual/installation/installation.rst

 2. Add Elasticsearch package source (optional)

-If you are planning on running in 'headless' mode, this step should be skipped.
+Skip this step if you are planning to run Archivematica in headless mode (without Elasticsearch).

 Elasticsearch comes from its own package repository.